Roasted Cherry Tomato Soup Recipe

 What Spices am I Adding?

-Think warm spices like cumin and smoked paprika.
+Think of warm spices like cumin and smoked paprika.
 I also add quite a lot of dried dill because I love, love, love the sweet flavor it offers.

 a sheet pan, with lots of roasted tomatoes